LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Sorcerer.md

 * **Twinned Spell (X):** A spell that targets only 1 target and doesn’t have a range of self now affects a second creature in range. **X** is equal to the level at which the spell is cast, with 1 for cantrips.

 At higher levels, you learn more Metamagic modifiers, as per the Sorcerer table.

+## Extra Cantrip (10th level)

+*You are able to dash out multiple instances of simple magic in rapid succession.*

+Whenever you cast a cantrip as an Action, you can cast an additional cantrip as part of the same action.

 ## Meta Mastery (18th level)